-Uganda Primary Schools Curriculum/adapted international curriculum/UCE/UACE/IGCSEs/Ugandan Advanced Level/IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,500 pupils
+Uganda Primary Schools Curriculum/ adapted international curriculum / UCE / UACE / IGCSE / Ugandan Advanced Level / IB Diploma; ages 3-18; co-ed; day; independent; private non-profit; 1,500 students

 Galaxy International School Uganda

-Cambridge International Education (CIE) curriculum/IGCSEs/A-Levels; ages 2-19; co-ed; day and boarding; independent; privately owned;
+Cambridge International Education (CIE) curriculum / IGCSE / A-Level; ages 2-19; co-ed; day and boarding; independent; privately owned

 Located in Lubowa, 10 kms outside Kampala on a modern purpose-built campus.
 A Cambridge International School, following the Cambridge curricula from nursery to A-Levels.
 Accredited by the Council of International Schools (CIS).